sara-nl/swiftdocs/source/Pages/Clients/s5cmd.rst

 Binaries can be downloaded from: https://github.com/peak/s5cmd/releases for Windows, Mac and Linux.

-For Openstack SWIFT, please use version 1.4.0rc1 or above since there is an issue with specifying regions with older versions.
+For Openstack SWIFT, please use version 2.2.2 or above.

 Authentication
 --------------